LibraryCarpentry/library-python/_episodes/04-merging-data.md

 In these examples we will be using the same data set, but divided into different tables, which you can download from [figshare](https://figshare.com/articles/LC-articles/3409471)

-To work through the examples below, we first need to load the species and surveys files into pandas DataFrames.
+To work through the examples below, we first need to load the articles and journals files into pandas DataFrames.
 In iPython:

 ~~~
 import pandas as pd